 These waters and shorelines provide a wealth of habitat for summer chum, steelhead, coho, Puget Sound chinook, white sturgeon, three species of forage fish, and Olympic oysters and other shellfish.
 Shorebirds and waterfowl, including trumpeter swans and bald and golden eagles, feed on salmon carcasses along the creeks in the intertidal areas.

-Over 500 acres of scenic estuary, wetland, creek, and buffer habitat have been protected in the Snow and Salmon Creek watersheds, from the head of the bay all the way to Crocker Lake and the foothills above the valley, including some adjoining farmland and forests.
+More than 500 acres of scenic estuary, wetland, creek, and buffer habitat have been protected in the Snow and Salmon Creeks watershed, from the head of the bay all the way to Crocker Lake and the foothills above the valley, including some adjoining farmland and forests.

 Together, Jefferson Land Trust and our Chumsortium project partners have acquired nearly 180 acres from willing landowners.
 Six-and-a-half acres of this is the Snow Creek Estuary Preserve, a critical part of Snow Creek and surrounding habitat and uplands that we purchased in 2011.